connectrpc/validate-go/README.md

 It supports:

-* The three most recent major releases of Go.
+* The two most recent major releases of Go.
 Keep in mind that [only the last two releases receive security patches][go-support-policy].
 * [APIv2] of Protocol Buffers in Go (`google.golang.org/protobuf`).